danielharrell/open-eyes-lect-2017-18/Open.md

 is also again to speak figuratively.
 For eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
-That is, eyes could not be boundless on the side we are wont to say they open.
+That is, eyes could not be boundless on the side they open.
 For on that side they can be poked, injured, even blinded.
 Staying open for eyes seems to mean staying intact, or bounded, all the way around.
 And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness?
 For as we noted before, an open jar's inside risks being spoiled by the outside.
 Why should the outside not then pose a similar threat to eyes that stay open?
 Yet in this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying intact.
-But how, in that case, can eyes be open to the outside at all, even speaking figuratively?
+But how, in that case, can eyes be open to the outside at all, even figuratively?
 Only, perhaps, if they can contain it rather than yield to it, in an act of comprehension rather than submission.
-That is, only if our eyes enclose what they see, can they be open to what they see.
-And we would again find ourselves enclosed in openness; no different from the parabola even in the kind of openness---awareness---most our own.
+That is, perhaps only if our eyes enclose what they see, can they be open to what they see.
+If so, then we would again find ourselves enclosed in openness; no different from the parabola, even in the kind of openness---awareness---most our own.

-But we can press this thought still further in defense of our being enclosed in openness, and towards an even more bounded geometric image of our predicament than the parabola.
-For consider again how, through open eyes, we seem to see a whole world outside us.
-Yet if this only makes sense at all insofar as our eyes contain what they see, then how can something so small contain something so large?
-Or to put it more radically: how can a mere part of the world contain the entire world?
+But we can clarify this thought, and towards an even more bounded geometric image of our predicament.
+For not only do we seem to see outside us through open eyes; we seem to see *a whole world* outside us.
+Yet if this is merely the unbounded look of what is truly bounded, then how?
+That is, how could something as small as our eyes contain something as large as the world?
+Or more radically: how can a mere part of the world contain the entire world?
 Only, perhaps, if containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed.
-And in just this way, it seems, we see without having to move to what we see.
-We might even say that what it means to see is for the world to contain, at one place or part, other places or parts.
-And perhaps to contain every other place or part.
-For while in one respect we only see so far, in another it seems we see as far as can be, in the embrace of all there is to see.
-We only see as far as the horizon, for example; yet every point on this horizon is one where parallels finally meet, as if seeing that far comprehended an infinity.
-Just as we seem to comprehend a totality, in calling this a mere perspective on the world.
-Just as we comprehend a totality, even if we call this a mere perspective on the world.
-And the way our eyes, small as they are, could then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
-For the boundary here is the horizon of sight, and every point on this horizon is one where parallels finally meet.
-So if *this* horizon is large enough to bring infinity to a close, then perhaps the horizon of awareness is large enough to bring totality to a close.
-For what sense, otherwise, would it make to call what we see *the world*?
-We have enough names without this one for what there is to see: one noun, learned or invented, for each thing in turn.
-So why hold an extra one in reserve for everything at once?
-And how can this noun, "world", *name* everything at once?
-Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything; the very circumference, in other words, of what our open eyes, across any distance, encompass.
+Yet in just this way, it seems, we see without having to move to what we see; and as if the world could indeed contain, at one place or part, other places or parts.
+Or as if we were always at a kind of center for sight, and what we see on a kind of circumference, which in its entirety is what we *mean* by "a whole world outside us".
+(Move on to perspective from here, then underline that language here is of a circle.)

+We could even say what it *is* to see is for the world to contain, at one place or part as center, its other places or parts at a circumference. .
+Yet if the places or parts are to remain distinct, then the one place or part The one place or part could be thought a kind of center, and the other places or parts And comprehension is one way to characterize the achievement of sight.
+We see, after all, without having to move to what we see, as if sight spared us any distance to cross, by allowing us instead to encompass it, putting us at a kind of center, and what we see on a kind of circumference. of a circumference and what we see at a kind of circumference.
+(Then expand on circumference.) in a kind of circumference. having to cross any distance, since it allowed us instead to encompass. werecrossed, by sight, but rather encompassed. as if sight allowed us to encompass distance rather than spared us having to cross what it allowed us todistance were encompassed, not crossed se without having to be crossed.
+And we might even say that what it *means* to see is for the world to contain, at one place or part, other places or parts. the power of sight were a power to encompass

+And perhaps *every* other place or part.
+For while in one respect we see only so far, in another it seems we see as far as can be, in the embrace of all there is to see.
+We could say we see only as far as the horizon; yet every point on this horizon is one where parallels finally meet, as if seeing that far comprehended an infinity.
+And insofar as we give the name "world" to what we see, seeing that far seems to comprehend a totality.
+And it provides a kind of frame---or again an embrace---Our point of view upon the world may be partial, hasven if our view of the world is always partial, it it certainly seems to comprehend a totality: the totality that we call "the world", even if our view of the world is always partial.
+Since this is the partiality of a perspective, or point of view, we could say that it possesses not simply a center, but a circumference; and the circumference insofar as we can call this circumference (Revise.) and on which our open eyes afford us some perspective on, for even if our open eyes afford us a mere perspective on the world, even if this distance is finite, affording us a mere perspective on the world, how could we call this the world unless our seeing that far we saw it looks as if seeing that far still comprehends a totality: the world that we see through this perspective. being of the world: the world of our perspective.
+And perhaps the only way we could see that far at any finite distance is if the world in this sense were not, in itself, anything; but instead *a frame*---or again an embrace---of
+everything: the very circumference, in other words, of what our open eyes encompass, across any distance near or far.
 The world in this sense would serve as a postulate for sight rather than a discovery, and as if the world stood behind our eyes rather than in front of them.

-(Revise from here.)
-Bring first part of next paragraph to previous paragraph, since it continues thought.
-Then start next paragraph with something like: "We can look at this another way, which gives a final justification of the parabola's being enclosed in openness."
-Also could eliminate first part of containing totality, introduce it later in next paragraph.

 In that case perhaps we should say we see through our eyes not *to* the world, but *through* the world, to